 Have you ever felt empty, isolated, and fatigued with the general pace of life?
 Maybe you are experiencing unrelenting sadness, with no joy in your days.

-Are you easily irritated and find yourself being fueled by a force of anger?
+Are you easily irritated and find yourself being fuelled by a force of anger?

 Or perhaps it seems like people are always letting you down; nothing seems to go right.

 Do you find yourself continually imagining that something awful is going to happen?
-Do the ”What ifs….?” continually go through your mind, conjuring up threatening, frightful, and overwhelming images?
+Does ”What if….?” continually go through your mind, conjuring up threatening, frightful, and overwhelming images?

 Or perhaps fear has you in its grip, preventing you from living a full life.

 We can help…